-- The Export as image icon exports the composer canvas in several image formats such as PNG, BPM, TIF, JPG, ... - The Export as SVG icon saves the print composer canvas as a SVG (Scalable Vector Graphic).
+- The Export as PDF saves the defined print composer canvas directly as a PDF. - The Export as SVG icon saves the print composer canvas as a SVG (Scalable Vector Graphic).
 Note: Currently the SVG output is very basic.
 This is not a QGIS problem, but a problem of the underlaying Qt library.
 This will hopefully be sorted out in future versions.